 "Ok, I am absolutely going to fix that right after this meeting."

-For the past few months, the team at FullStory has been earning these quotes doing something we call Game Film.
-I’ll tell you more about it momentarily, but first…
+The team at FullStory earns the quotes like those above by doing something we call Game Film.
+I’ll tell you more about it momentarily.
+First ...

 Imagine a team of football players in full pads, dripping with sweat.
 Got it?
 Sweaty football players.